Stock Market News Today: Unraveling the Mysteries of Profitability

 Go ahead…do it now.

-So, to review, entrepreneurs make stock out of nothing to generate money (which is nothing) to convince angel investors to contribute their nothing in exchange for nothing (stock) in the hope of getting lots more nothing.
-Gradually, there are enough nothings that sometimes there’s Something (product/service) that pops out.
+So, to review, entrepreneurs make stock out of nothing to generate money (which is nothing) to convince angel investors to contribute their nothing in exchange for nothing (stock) in the hope of getting nothing.
+Gradually, there are enough nothings that sometimes Something (product/service) pops out.
 Then, in the hope of getting lots of these and similar things in the future (which never actually exists – there’s only NOW), the herd invests their nothings in the hope of getting lots more nothings in the future to buy the things.
 Along the way, day traders (piranha) and brokerages/investment bankers (organised predators) convince themselves that they provide a service to society by managing the pool, culling the herd and shepherding the sheep…and the master of the feast works to preserve the natural order of things.

-Now, some of you may object to the characterization that so much activity is based on nothing.
+Some of you may object to the characterization that so much activity is based on nothing.

 It’s way too hard to take seriously.
-As anecdotal evidence, I offer up the curious case of Therese Humbert whose apparent wealth generated enormous economic activity in late 19th century France. “…In her elaborate Parisian apartments on the Avenue de la Grande Armée, Thérèse kept a strong box.
+As anecdotal evidence, I offer up the curious case of Therese Humbert, whose apparent wealth generated enormous economic activity in late 19th century France. “…In her elaborate Parisian apartments on the Avenue de la Grande Armée, Thérèse kept a strong box.
 It was supposed to contain four documents.
 The first was the final will of an American millionaire, Robert Henry Crawford, naming Thérèse as sole beneficiary…” Until it was found that she actually had – and had always had – nothing.
 See:http://www.nytimes.com/books/00/07/09/reviews/000709.09kaplant.html

-So, what is actually REAL?
+So, what is REAL?

 Curiosity applied intellect, love, kindness, air, water, fire, perception, mountains, family, death, Life – the key thing is Life!
 If you were an oil well, as you aged, you would qualify for a tax deduction – an “oil depletion allowance.”
 Are you a depleting asset?
 Invest in real things – life first and foremost – while there’s still time.